j178/leetgo/README.md

 - Support for both leetcode.com and leetcode.cn
 - Automatically read cookies from browser, no need to enter password
 - Automatically open question files in your favourite editor
+- Use OpenAI to automatically discover and fix issues in the code.
+(Experimental)

 ## Language support